netzke/netzke-core/README.md

 Parameters:

-* `params` will be passed to the enpdoint block as the first parameter
+* `params` will be passed to the endpoint block as the first parameter
 * `callback` (optional) receives a function to be called after the server successfully processes the endpoint call
 * `scope` is the scope in which `callbackFunction` will be called